operator-playground/contribute-guide/README.md

 4. **Tutorial Files**

-    Tutorials - Developers user guide that provides information on:
+    Developers user guide that provides information on:

     a.
 How to use the stack.